 What are the institutional channels through which science is articulated and incorporated into policy-making processes?
 How does this influence the relations of power under which policies are negotiated?
 How does science achieve and maintain its credibility in the policy arena?
-And how does all of this work back into the organization, the research agendas and the methods of the science themselves?
-By addressing these and related questions, this specialization program provides the students with the reflective resources necessary to understand and scrutinize the ways in which public policy operates under the conditions of an emerging knowledge-society.
-This specialization will prepare the students for a broad spectrum of professional functions related to the formulation, execution, and the consequences of science-based policies.
+And how does all of this work back into the organisation, research agendas and methods of science themselves?
+By addressing these and related questions, this specialisation provides students with the reflective resources necessary to understand and scrutinise the ways in which public policy operates under the conditions of an emerging knowledge-society.
+This specialisation prepares students for a broad spectrum of professional functions related to the formulation, execution, and consequences of science-based policies.

-To address these issues, the specialization combines insights and methods from science and technology studies from the core of the ESST-program with those of related fields of public policy analysis (political science, political sociology, institutional economics).
-The specialization deals with the science-policy interaction as a general phenomenon of contemporary society.
-This specialization allows students to concentrate on case studies of specific interest to them but analyzed using a mix of tools provided through lectures, seminar discussions, and assignments.
+To address these issues, the specialisation combines insights and methods from science and technology studies with those from related fields of public policy analysis (political science, political sociology, institutional economics).
+The specialisation deals with the science-policy interaction as a general phenomenon of contemporary society.
+It allows students to concentrate on case studies of specific interest, analysed using a mix of tools provided in lectures, seminar discussions, and assignments.

 · Understand the various ways in which policy problems can be framed